Lemon Shortbread Trees

 - 1 cup butter, softened

 - 1/2 cup confectioners' sugar

 - 2 cups all-purpose flour

 - Assorted sprinkles

 - In a large bowl, cream the butter, confectioners' sugar and cornstarch until light and fluffy.
-Beat in lemon peel and juice.
+Beat in lemon zest and juice.
 Gradually add flour and mix well.

 - Divide dough into two portions; shape each into two 6-in. logs.
-Flatten top and push in sides at an angle to form a 2-in. x 2-in. x 1-1/2-in.-triangle.
-Wrap in plastic wrap.
-Chill for 4 hours or until firm.
+Flatten top and push in sides at an angle to form a 2x2x1-1/2-in.-triangle.
+Wrap and chill until firm, for 4 hours.

 - Unwrap and cut into 1/4-in. slices.
 Place 2 in. apart on ungreased baking sheets.
 Break pretzel sticks in half; press into short side of each cookie for tree trunk.
 Bake at 350° 10-12 minutes or until set.
 Remove to wire racks to cool.